 - 1.24.1 Potential Conflicts of Interest: If a member of any TSNZ decision making body has, or may have, a potential Conflict of Interest in relation to any role or decision in which that member might participate, then the member must disclose the nature of the potential Conflict of Interest to the other members of the decision-making body. - 1.24.2 Actual Conflicts of Interest: If a member has, or may have, an actual Conflict of Interest in relation to any role or decision, then: - (a) the member must disclose the nature of the Conflict of Interest to the decision-making body; and - (b) the member should not perform that role or participate in that decision and may be replaced by another person. - 1.24.3 For the purposes of this clause, "Conflict of Interest" means a situation where a member has a personal, financial, or other material interest that has, or is likely to have, an impact on the role and responsibilities of that person.
-For example, this includes a relationship as a previous or existing coach of an Athlete, or a family relationship with an Athlete or a situation which affects another person that the member has a relationship as a previous or existing coach of an Athlete, or a family relationship with an Athlete where the role or decision of the member directly involves the interests of that Athlete.
+For example, this includes a relationship as a previous or existing coach of an Athlete, or a family relationship with an Athlete or a situation which affects another person that the member has a relationship as a previous or existing coach of the member directly involves the interests of that Athlete.